Bucks Earth Heritage Group

 Grid reference: SP 846 423 for the Stone Circle and quarry

 The Stone Circle made from Blisworth Limestone from very close by.
-Some surfaces show lots of fossils, notably shelled organisms called brachiopods.
+Some surfaces show lots of fossils including brachiopods.

 The natural outcrop in the small quarry behind the stone circle can be compared to the blocks chosen for the building stone.
 In the quarry and on some of the stone circle blocks, the limestone beds can be seen to alternation with clay layers.
 These are very obvious as they are also associated with a wavy boundary between the two.
 There are several lithological types of Blisworth Limestone to be found within the sites: oolithic, shelly, micritic (clay-rich) and others.